 The first level in Forbidden Siren was called "easily the worst level in the entire game" by one website.

-Even if you know exactly where to go and what to do, many players will feel like they are trudging through nothing but mundane fetch quests (assembling the Trident anyone?) and crossing one side of a continent to another for the plot while wading though Random Encounters up the ass.
+Even if you know exactly where to go and what to do, many players will feel like they are trudging through nothing but mundane fetch quests and crossing one side of a continent to another for the plot while wading though Random Encounters up the ass.
 It isn't until after discovering the true nature of the Lighthouses in Lumeria and then going to the far west to tackle the Jupiter Lighthouse is when the game starts to pick up.

 While the prologue of Half-Life 2 is well liked, the first "real" gameplay sequence in the canals/Airboat before getting the gravity gun is considered a drudge by a lot of people.